aktugchelekche/Credit_Risk_Analysis/README.md

 # Summary
-#### Before moving forward with a summary report, I would like to point out a few reminder regarding following metrics :
+#### Before moving forward with a summary report, I would like to point out a few reminders regarding following metrics:
 1) Classifying a single point can result in a true positive (truth = 1, guess = 1), a true negative (truth = 0, guess = 0), a false positive (truth = 0, guess = 1), or a false negative (truth = 1, guess = 0).
 2) Accuracy measures how many classifications your algorithm got correct out of every classification it made.
 3) Recall measures the percentage of the relevant items your classifier was able to successfully find.
-4) Precision measures the percentage of items your classifier found that were actually relevant.
+4) Precision measures the percentage of items your classifier found that were relevant.
 5) Precision and recall are tied to each other.
 As one goes up, the other will go down.
 6) F1 score is a combination of precision and recall.
 7) F1 score will be low if either precision or recall is low.

+I have created 6 different algorithms and models to discover optimum way to predict credit risk.
+Comparing <code> Accuracy Scores </code> for each model would be a quick and efficient way to decide which model would perform better than others for this data set.
+We can observe that <strong>Easy Ensemble AdaBoost Classifier</strong> is performed significantly better than the other models as its <code> Accuracy Scores </code> is around <strong>92%</strong>.
+However, despite of having high score the <code> F-Score </code> is relatively low as <strong>0.16</strong>.
+Having a low precision would cause low risk loans to be labeled as high risk falsely.
+Making wrong decision on loan application will decrease the revenue and trustworthiness of the bank.
+Therefore, I would reject using these algorithms as decision mechanisms for predicting credit risk for loan applications.
+My recommendation would be creating larger scale dataset with more features and better selections on features to improve Precision and F1 scores which improve confidence of our machine learning algorithms.